 The not-beggar glowered at his victim with powerful, bright green eyes, radiating deep hatred.
 "The third to die this night," he said, calmly.
 As if he had cut a melon, and not a fellow lowan's chest.
 "The third to taste the Rider's dark sword on the night the almost-Lord Menori was kidnapped."
 He pulled his blade free, blood splattering on the stones.
 "Long live my Lord Hazich."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Astrid16Write a Review